jacklynnepenick/NYTPaywallBypasser/README.md

 ## How to use

 To use user scripts you need to first install a user script manager.
-Here are managers for various browsers:
+I recommend [Tampermonkey](https://tampermonkey.net/), as that's what I've tested it in and it works in most browsers.
+Here are some other managers:

 - [Greasemonkey](http://www.greasespot.net/) - Firefox
   - Supports GM 4 userscripts.